-If you would rather read than watch my above video then here is the transcript of this week’s early rising video:
+If you would rather read than watch my above video then here is the transcript of this video about the early rising child:

-Hi, Kim West, The Sleep Lady and in today’s blog, I’m going to answer this mom’s question about early rising.
-She wrote in the following:
+Hi, Kim West, The Sleep Lady and in today’s blog, I’m going to answer this mom’s question.
+She asked the following question about her early rising children:

 “I have a four and a half and a two and a half-year old and they’re both getting up really early every single morning around 5 a.m. is the typical time.
 For periods they’ll sleep until 6 or 6:30 but then they’ll go through periods of early wake ups again.
 It makes some school days really hard for my older son and my husband and I are exhausted.
 Please help.”

-These early hours are a difficult time for us as parents, it’s when we are in REM sleep and our bodies are secreting hormones to keep us asleep.
+These early hours are a difficult time for us as parents.
+That’s when we are in REM sleep and our bodies are secreting hormones to keep us asleep.

 Going to Bed Too Late

-The most common cause of early rising is actually from going to bed too late, which seems illogical.
-Most of us think that if we put them to bed later, they will wake up later- but it’s not true for children under 7 years of age.
+The most common cause of the early rising child is actually from going to bed too late, which seems illogical.
+Most of us think that if we put them to bed later, they will wake up later — but it’s not true for children under 7 years of age.
 Typically, the later they go to bed, the earlier they’ll wake up because they actually become overtired.